Naya Rivera: 2015–2020: Return to television

 Rivera wrote a memoir called Sorry Not Sorry: Dreams, Mistakes, and Growing Up, published in September 2016, which was something she had decided to do while hosting The View and being suddenly struck when an audience member asked her what it was like to be a role model, feeling that she was in Santana's shadow.
 She decided to reveal more about her life and choices so that she could better feel like she deserved the title.
 Jarett Wieselman of BuzzFeed News wrote at the time of its release that the book was important to Rivera because "she was very pregnant when Glee ended, so it was basically impossible to capitalize on the show's momentum", but she could still write.
-After the birth of her son, Josey, in September 2015, Rivera chose to take some time off acting to spend with him because of the disruptive lifestyle that comes with filming for television.
+After the birth of her son in September 2015, Rivera chose to take some time off acting to spend with him because of the disruptive lifestyle that comes with filming for television.
 She returned with a secondary character role in another film, Mad Families, in 2017.
 The film focuses on three families (one white, one Latino, and one African-American) being forced together on a camping trip, with Rivera's "peacemaker" character Felipa being involved with both the Latino and Black families.
 In 2018, she auditioned for the role of Anita in the 2021 remake of West Side Story with the song "America", a song and role that she had performed on Glee.

 Rivera was announced as part of the cast for the YouTube Red series Step Up: High Water in 2017, taking the leading role of school administrator and dance instructor Collette Jones, alongside Ne-Yo and Faizon Love.
 The show's executive producer, Adam Shankman, had directed Rivera in the Glee episode "The Rocky Horror Glee Show" and helped her prepare for her first solo in it.
 He said that Rivera took the leading role in Step Up as "a favor" to him before becoming "the mother of [the] whole cast" and the show's "North Star".
 Showrunner Holly Sorensen recalled that Collette was one of the last characters to be cast; Shankman called Rivera as soon as she was discussed for the role and Rivera was immediately enthusiastic.
 Rivera said during the second season that the show felt like home in the way making Glee did.
 The series moved to Starz in May 2020, and Rivera was announced to be continuing her role; at the time, the third season was in production, but no timetable for its release was given.
 Sorensen said Rivera was "more excited than she's ever been for a season of TV".
 After Rivera's death, Deadline reported that the third season would be rewritten, but "not right away" as the series took a production hiatus to allow the cast and crew to process Rivera's death.